JuliaDataScience/JuliaDataScience/contents/dataVis.md

 ### LaTeXStrings

-LaTeX support string in Makie is also available.
+LaTeX support in Makie is also available.
 Simple use cases are shown below.
-A basic example includes LaTeX string for x-y labels and legends.
+A basic example includes LaTeX strings for x-y labels and legends.

 ```jl
 @sc LaTeX_Strings()